danielathome19/AP-Computer-Science/Notes/Unit_09.md

 ### The *super* Keyword
-The `super` keyword acts a reference variable referring to the immediate parent class object.
-It is mainly used to access the members (either methods or variables) of a parent class that have been hidden by a child class.
+The `super` keyword acts as a reference variable referring to the immediate parent class object.
+It is mainly used to access the members (either methods or variables) of a parent class that has been hidden by a child class.

-For example, if a class **A** is the parent of class **B**, and both classes have a method named `printMessage()`, the `printMessage()` method in class B can call the `printMessage()` method of class A using the `super` keyword:
+For example, if class **A** is the parent of class **B**, and both classes have a method named `printMessage()`, the `printMessage()` method in class B can call the `printMessage()` method of class A using the `super` keyword:
 ```java
 class A {
    public void printMessage() {